adam10603/BeamNG-Advanced-Steering/ConfigGuide.md

 I suggest enabling force-scrolling with the <kbd>⤓</kbd> button in the top left of the console if you're using this.

+### Preset

+Presets allow you to store your settings and recall them later.

+Presets are stored separately from your regular saved settings.
+All they do is store the values in the UI app as a preset file, or load the values from a preset back into the UI app.

+The <kbd>Load</kbd> button will copy the values from the selected preset into the UI app.
+At this point the values are neither applied or saved as the active settings, so you still have to use the <kbd>✅ Apply</kbd> and <kbd>💾 Save</kbd> buttons for that.

+The <kbd>Store</kbd> button will write the values from the UI app to the selected preset.
+Factory presets are read-only (shown by a 🔒 icon) so you can't save over those.
+Note that the <kbd>Store</kbd> button is not the same as the <kbd>💾 Save</kbd> button.
+The <kbd>💾 Save</kbd> button saves to the "active" slot which is what's actually applied to newly spawned cars, whereas the <kbd>Store</kbd> button only writes to a preset file.

+The factory presets are as follows:

+ - **Default**
+   - A balanced preset that should work fine for most driving styles without being too obtrusive.
+It's somewhere in-between the Responsive and Stable presets.
+ - **Responsive**
+   - A bit more "direct" feeling than the Default preset and provides less assistance overall.
+ - **Stable**
+   - A higher level of assistance, aimed at keeping the car more stable.
+Could feel a bit too restrictive to some.
+ - **Full drift assist**
+   - The most "arcade" preset, aimed at fully assisted drifting (just by holding gas).
+Works best with the drift configurations of built-in cars.
+It makes drifting unrealistically easy, but some people have asked for this, so here it is.
+To fine-tune how it works, you can decrease the [Response](#response) setting if the car straightens out too easily, or increase it if it spins out too easily.

+Besides the read-only factory presets, there are 5 custom slots to store your own settings in.
+Unfortunately I can't add the ability to type in unique names for these, so they are just called ***Custom 1*** through ***Custom 5***.

 # Steering input
 Settings related to steering input from the player.

 ### Relative steering speed

 If enabled, the [Steering speed](#steering-speed) setting is applied to the steering wheel itself.
-This means that different ratio steering racks will change the rate of steering down at the wheels, and vehicles with more steering wheel rotation will have a slower steering feel as a result (like trucks or buses).
+This means that different ratio steering racks will change how the car responds to steering input, and vehicles with more steering wheel rotation will have a slower steering feel as a result (like trucks or buses).
 The default input system also does this for added realism.

 If disabled, the [Steering speed](#steering-speed) setting is applied to the steered wheels on the ground instead of the steering wheel.
-This means that different ratio steering racks will NOT change the rate of steering down at the wheels, they will only make the steering wheel rotate faster or slower.
+This means that different ratio steering racks will NOT change how the car responds to steering input, they will only make the steering wheel rotate faster or slower.
 This is less realistic but it provides a much more consistent steering response across different vehicles.

 Personally I prefer this disabled, but I left it enabled in the deafult config to make different steering ratios have a more realistic effect.